ChantelleKerr/sheep-behaviour/testing/README.md

 ## Run All Tests

-> From any directory equal to or above testing
+> From any directory equal to or above testing.

 ```
 python -m unittest -v